-The outer path functions has a quieter and calmer alternative to the upper route, but has a deteriorating surface and largely uninteresting planting.
+The outer path has a deteriorating surface and is neither functional nor a particularly interesting walk.
 To differentiate it from the adjoining path and to add interest, ornate, blossoming fruit tree planting will be introduced in place of many of the existing municipal shrubs.
-Fruit tree planting would be focussed on existing gaps where there are no existing trees, particularly along the roadside.
-Native, shade tolerant shrubs can be added around existing trees to support wildlife, including hazel and hawthorn.
 As the route is not a direct, functional connection, it can be resurfaced as a crushed granite path.